cw417/Practice-Web-Scraper/README.md

 If you do not wish for any emails to be sent while testing, I will provide a "no email" version with the smtplib section commented out to be run so that the user can run it while only getting the console output and csv data file.

 ### Prerequisites

--Python 3.6+ (if lower, f-strings neeed to be reformatted) -pandas
+- Python 3.6+, if lower f-strings neeed to be reformatted)
--beautifulsoup4
+- pandas
+- beautifulsoup4

 ## To Do
--Implement a way for HTML to be entered via the GUI, so it can be more easily adapted to other websites -More thorough testing
+- Implement a way for HTML to be entered via the GUI, so it can be more easily adapted to other websites
+- More thorough testing
--Improve GUI aesthetics and formatting
+- Improve GUI aesthetics and formatting
--Improve my code!
+- Improve my code!

 ## Author